yrenn/DS_Machine_learning/README.md

 # lesson learned
-1. We use mean value to fill the mising value to improve the data quality.
+1. We use the mean value to fill in the missing value to improve the data quality.
-2.
+2. We test some common data models and find the accuracy of each model.
+The model 'DecisionTreeClassifier' has 100% accuracy and others have 40% and 60% accuracy.
+3. Basically, the common steps of creating a data modeler are initializing the DataModeler, preparing a data frame, imputing missing values if exist, fitting the model, and making a set of predictions with the model.